Slides can be hard: you have to focus on content, then you have to make it pretty, add animations and stuff.

 Additional options:

-• --listings: use listings package for LaTeX output
+: use listings package for LaTeX output--base-header-level=N

-• --base-header-level=N: choose base header level
+: choose base header level